A camera seems to take ominous pictures of the future.

 “Thanks, Mr. Muller.
 I’m glad I’m not seeing things.
 I had doubts about my sanity.”

-“I know a Colonel at the Pentagon in charge of investigating things like this.
+Isaac rubbed his chin.
+“I don’t know what to make of this, but I know a Colonel at the Pentagon in charge of investigating things like this.
 Would you like me to give him a call?”

 Isaac dug his phone out of his pocket, flipped it open, scrolled for the number, and called.
 He got a recorded message.
 He pushed a number and hung up.
 “The Colonel can’t take any calls now, but I left a message to call me back.”